devhau/speedtestpro/README.md

 All pull requests are subject to approval by the repository owners, who have sole discretion over acceptance or denial.

 ## License
-rollup-typescript-sass-package-template is under MIT license
+speedtest is under MIT license